Swiss-droid/Swiss-droid/README.md

 Hi there!
-My name is Njabulo Gama
+My name is Njabulo Gama.
 =====================================================================================================================================

 Aspiring Software Engineer